We must stop flushing our trees down the toilet | Donnachadh McCarthy

 Even if you are not willing to upgrade to Asian standards of cleanliness, at least only buy toilet paper made from recycled paper.
 Disappointingly, Ethical Consumer reported in 2019 that the amount of recycled paper used in UK tissue has been decreasing.

 Greenpeace research has linked tissue manufacturing to rainforest destruction, which poses risks for indigenous people.
-Essity claims to be the world’s second-largest consumer tissue provider, its UK brands include Cushelle, Velvet and Plenty.
-A Greenpeace report claims “Essity is directly linked to the ongoing destruction of the critical forest landscapes”.
-In Sweden and this is “having significant negative impacts on more than 1,300 red-listed species”.
+Essity claims to be the world’s second-largest consumer tissue provider – its UK brands include Cushelle, Velvet and Plenty.
+A Greenpeace report claims that “Essity is directly linked to the ongoing destruction of the critical forest landscapes” in Sweden, and that this is “having significant negative impacts on more than 1,300 red-listed species”.

-In response to the Greenpeace allegations Essity told The Independent it used 40 per cent recycled fibre content in its products and added: “While Essity did not agree with the conclusion of the Greenpeace report, we have a continued dialogue with them, indigenous people, suppliers and co-operatives in the area.
+In response to the Greenpeace allegations, Essity told The Independent it used 40 per cent recycled fibre content in its products, and added: “While Essity did not agree with the conclusion of the Greenpeace report, we have a continued dialogue with them, [as well as with] indigenous people, suppliers and cooperatives in the area.

-“There are varying opinions between stakeholders and we recognise necessity for all sides to talk.
-These conversations are leading to constructive projects in Russia and Sweden”.
+“There are varying opinions between stakeholders and we recognise the necessity for all sides to talk.
+These conversations are leading to constructive projects in Russia and Sweden.”

 Most importantly, we can ask our MPs to demand government legislation to enforce a minimum recycled paper content in tissue paper sold in the UK, and require local authorities to ensure council recycling systems do not contaminate collected paper.